aazuspan/arpeggio/README.md

 ### Usage

 Run `arpeggio --help` for a list of available commands.
-The interpreter can play a song from an Arpeggio file with:
+The interpreter can play a song from an `arp` file with:

 ```bash
 arpeggio play song.arp
 ```

-Render a song to WAV with:
+Compile a song to WAV with:

 ```bash
 arpeggio compile song.arp song.wav